 Introduction to the Allison 10L1000:

-To get straight to the point, the Allison 10 Speed 10L1000 was released for the 2020 model year and is currently in use today.
+To get straight to the point, the Allison 10 Speed 10L1000 was released for the 2020 model year in General Motors heavy duty Silverado and Sierra trucks and is currently in use today.
 This transmission is easily the most robust, well engineered and dynamic transmission to be paired behind the DuraMax series trucks to date.

 In fact, it has the highest relative torque capacity of any transmission released in this class to date, far exceeding competitors such as the AS69RC or 6R140.
 One thing that should be noted about the Allison 10L1000 is that this transmission is a fraternal twin of the Ford TorqShift 10 Speed 10R140.
 In fact, this transmissions internal components are largely interchangeable with those of the Ford, the parent engineer of this product.

 Though this is generally a “good” transmission, it does have a fair number of easy to address problems that simply require some data analysis and technical understanding.
-In fact, we compiled all of this data into our version of the 10L1000.
-You can read more about the finished product here:
+In fact, we compiled all of this data into our version of the 10L1000, seen below.

 That stated, and without further ado, we will address the most prolific problems, solutions and upgrades available for the new Allison 10 Speed 10L1000 Transmissions.